Skip to main content

 How many death certificates do I need?

 Order at least 5 certified copies when you register the death.
 Each bank, insurer, and pension provider will need an original.
-If the person had many accounts and policies, you may need 8 to 10.
-Extra copies cost more if ordered later.
+If they had a lot of accounts and policies, you may need 8 to 10.
+Extra copies cost more if you order them later.

 What is Tell Us Once and who does it notify?